 The Graphic Design Award is presented to a graduate for outstanding achievement in the Graphic Design program.
-The Graphic Design faculty select a recipient based on a cumulative grade point average of 3.7 or above, professionalism, creativity, and technical skills.
+The Graphic Design faculty choose a winner based on the cumulative grade point average of 3.5 or above, professionalism, creativity, and technical skills.